Supporting parents of sick or premature babies

 3. Support parents in whatever way they need

-Some parents need lots of people around for support.
+Some parents need a lot of people around for support.
 These parents might love having company at the hospital.
 You could offer to drive, have lunch or just sit with them.
 Some parents want to talk about things other than the baby.
 Parents’ needs can change as their baby grows and changes.

 I found the weeks my baby was in hospital a very lonely time.
 The friends who helped me most were those who offered specific things.
 They said things like, ‘I’ll drive you into the hospital tomorrow and stay with you for the day’, or ‘I’ll meet you there and we’ll have a bite of lunch together’.
 The friends who said, ‘Let me know if I can do anything’ didn’t help so much.
 They were just as sincere, but it was just easier if they offered something specific.